m-a-x/emergenSEE/README.md

-Visualize NYC EMS emergencies with a cleverly named package.
+Visualize NYC EMS emergencies with this ingeniously-named package.